Indoor swimming pools are closed until further notice.

-NYC public pools are operated by the NYC Parks Dept., which is promoting it’s Cool Pools program.
+NYC public pools are operated by the NYC Parks Dept., which launched a Cool Pools program in 2019.

-NYC Cool Pools feature bright summer-themed artwork, cabana-style shade structures and plantings that offer shade, and special FREE Cool Pool activities including games and fitness classes.
+Cool Pools offer bright summer-themed artwork, cabana-style shade structures and plantings that offer shade, and special FREE Cool Pool activities including games.

 - Claremont Pool in the Bronx

 - Tottenville Pool on Staten Island

 1.7 million: The number of users last summer

 16 million: The total number of gallons in all the pools